Colin-Fredericks/edx_resource_bank/utils/toy_course/README.md

 * Notice `<description>` or `<video>` files yet. (though this could also be added)
 * Auto-detect older versions already in the database (though it does skip perfect duplicates)
 * Create collections based on anything else
-* Work perfectly as of

 **Handling Exceptions**

 The XML structure for edX is sometimes not strict enough.
 You can use a filename attribute, or a url\_name attribute.
 You can define display\_names in multiple different places.
 You can store an HTML file with a .xml extension.
 50% or more of this script is for handling exceptions.

-* The traversal is not recursive if a container (e.g. sequence, vertical) is defined inline.
-* The script uses filenames if it can't get a display\_name.
- * This can sometimes cause issues for inline definitions.
-*